simpleinjector/Documentation/source/lifetimes.rst

     // Which is a more convenient short cut for: container.Register<RealService, RealService>(Lifestyle.Singleton);

-Registration for concrete singletons is necessarily, because unregistered concrete types will be treated as transient.

 .. container:: Note

     **Warning**: Simple Injector guarantees that there is at most one instance of the registered **Singleton** inside that **Container** instance, but if multiple **Container** instances are created, each **Container** instance will get its own instance of the registered **Singleton**.